greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-05-18-elastic-search.md

 languages through clients built for each language.
 You can find a list of supported clients on the
 [Elastic website](https://www.elastic.co/guide/en/elasticsearch/client/community/current/clients.html).
-These clients will make it easier to integrate Elasticsearch with the programming language used to develop your application.
+In general, Elasticsearch will work with any language that allows you to send GET and POST requests, but these clients above will make it easier to integrate Elasticsearch.

 #### Elasticsearch supports many features.
-Following support of many programming languages, Elasticsearch supports many different features that might be needed within a product such as:
+Elasticsearch supports many different features that might be needed within a product such as:

 *  full-text search - basic search matching words against documents
 *  multifield matching - advanced search matching multiple different searches